 X-linked Juvenile Retinoschisis (XLRS): XLRS causes vision loss primarily in young males due to splitting (schisis) of retinal layers.
 The OGVFB is conducting a natural history study of XLRS to determine the best outcome variables for following the disease during a clinical treatment trial.
 We have begun a pilot clinical trial of gene therapy for XLRS.
 Given that gene replacement therapies are at the cutting edge of medical research, we are also studying the expectations of patients considering and enrolling in this study.

-The Ophthalmic Genetics and Visual Function Branch includes these labs:
+The Ophthalmic Genetics and Visual Function Branch includes: